Camp4 is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

-Nylon is probably the most common and offers a lot of durability while making the sheath a little flexible as well.
+Nylon is probably the most common material used and offers great durability while making the sheath a little flexible as well.
 Nylon is designed to protect the blade, but polyester can do the same.
 The downside of polyester is the lack of durability.
 However, it is a little more affordable for most users.
-Additionally, you can choose leather for the best durability.
-Lastly, you have military style sheaths that you can find occasionally.
+Lastly, you have military-style sheaths that you can find occasionally.
 These are commonly designed from Kydex materials and it will ensure the knife remains fixed in place.
 The downside is that it can be hard to access from time to time.
 Kydex is a polymer form of molded plastic, but it adds a little bit to the overall price and weight.

 When it comes to knives, you can easily find them for cheap prices.
 However, many brands try to rip off some of the top brands, but the materials are not on the same level as you elite knives.
 The top brands have a massive reputation to protect and they try to use the best materials to ensure you get value for your money.

 It is important to do a little bit of research before simply buying your knife.
 Most brands will have a lot of information available for you to scan through, especially the top brands.
 Brands like Gerber, Benchmade, and CRKT are some of the best brands you can find and you will never be disappointed by the quality of their products.